 - Prothrombin time (PT) test- A test which measures how long it takes your blood to clot.
 In case it takes a long time, which it could be an indication of liver damage.
 Pharmaceutical drugs such as warfarin (blood thinner) can also lead to a longer PT.

 Follow these liver health tips help ensure that your liver is functioning properly.

 - Choose a variety of food groups containing low-fat food.
-Cut back on the amount of fatty, high sugar, or fried foods you eat.
+Reduce the amount of fatty, high sugar, or fried foods you eat.

 - Divide your meals into small portions and have it regularly.
 Do not skip your meals or overeat.